physaCI/RosiePi_Ansible/README.md

     ansible-pull -U https://github.com/physaCI/RosiePi_Ansible.git
     ```

-    _Notes:
+    _Notes:_
-      - If user does not have `sNOPASSWD` sudo privileges, use the `-K/--ask-become-pass` option.
-You will need to attend to the installation process, as it will ask for a password several times.
+      - _If user does not have `NOPASSWD` sudo privileges, use the `-K/--ask-become-pass` option.
+You will need to attend to the installation process, as it will ask for a password several times._
-      - To enable more verbose output, add `-v` to the command.
+      - _To enable more verbose output, add `-v` to the command.
 Multiple `v`'s increase verbosity (e.g. `-vvv`)._

   - The last Ansible play issues a system reboot, scheduled for 2 minutes into the future.
 If you accomplish the next step prior to that, the system will be fully operational upon restarting.
 The reboot can be canceled if desired via `shutdown -c`.